ChrisPaladino/FttM/readme.md

 - https://brackethq.com/b/x5n6b/

 #### Implement
+- Show full card text in the log.
+- Only show changes in IN CONTROL wrestler
 - Hot Box:
     - Need to implement ALLY and FOE in the Wrestler JSON
 - Explain how Signature is resolved?